ARM-software/arm-trusted-firmware/docs/components/secure-partition-manager.rst

   SPMD (currently matches ``BL32_BASE``) to enter the SPMC.

 Other nodes in the manifest are consumed by Hafnium in the secure world.
-A sample can be found at [7]:
+A sample can be found at `[7]`_:

 - The *hypervisor* node describes SPs. *is_ffa_partition* boolean attribute indicates a FF-A compliant SP.
-The *load_address* field specifies the load address at which TF-A loaded the SP package.
+The *load_address* field specifies the load address at which BL2 loaded the SP package.
 - *cpus* node provide the platform topology and allows MPIDR to VMPIDR mapping.
-  Note the primary core is declared first, then secondary core are declared in reverse order.
+  Note the primary core is declared first, then secondary cores are declared in reverse order.
 - The *memory* node provides platform information on the ranges of memory available to the SPMC.